manuvaldi/olm-database/README.md

 # How to use this repo:
 1) Search the operator and version which you are interested in the Github search box in this repo
 2) Find the file in the repo thats includes your "operator:version"
-2) Open the file, and in the first line you will fine the operator reference.
+2) Open the file, and in the first line you will find the operator reference.
 Example: `# IMAGE: quay.io/mvalledi/olm-cicd:v4.5-certified-operators-202102181515`